 - Virtual machines: connect to VM using web UI, create a checkpoint, revert to the checkpoint, Reset, Shutdown, Turn off, Save and Pause.

-- Users: add user, disable and delete user.
+- Users: add user, disable and delete the user.

-- Roles: create user roles, choose what user can manage.
+- Roles: create user roles, and choose what users can manage.

-- Audit log: a record of activities done in HV Manager.
+- Audit log: a record of activities done by the HV Manager.